-This course is designed to help students become more proficient and effective writers, while also developing reading comprehension and analysis skills.
+WILMINGTON UNIVERSITY DUA 3030 (ECC) 1 SEMESTER 1 CREDIT GRADE 11 while also developing reading comprehension and analysis skills.
 Students will study the basic tenants of effective writing before incorporating those elements into four essays and a visual presentation.
 Students will be introduced to effective reading strategies and will apply these to reading and writing assignments.
 Students will learn to write in stages, including pre-writing, drafting, and revising.
 Students will learn about academic integrity and submit each essay draft through SafeAssign.
 Prerequisite: ENG 110 with a grade of a C or higher, or placement through Accuplacer.
-Please note the minimum passing grade of ENG 121 is a C.
+Please speak with your school counselor for more information.
+Note: The minimum passing grade of ENG 121 is a C.